La Más Draga season 3

 The third season of La Más Draga premiered on 22 September and concluded on 1 December 2020.
 The competition was broadcast on YouTube, and was produced by La Gran Diabla Producciones.
-The series featured thirtheen contestants, from all over Mexico, competing for the title of La Más Draga of Mexico and Latin America and a cash prize of $150,000 MXN Pesos.
+The series featured thirteen contestants, from all over Mexico, competing for the title of La Más Draga of Mexico and Latin America and a cash prize of $150,000 MXN Pesos.
 The winner of the third season of La Más Draga was Aviesc Who?, with Madison, Raga Diamante and Rudy Reyes as runners-up.

 The judges panel of this season include Mexican singer and actress Karla Díaz, who was also the main host, TV and Internet personality Johnny Carmona, hair and makeup artist Yari Mejía, and drag performer Bernardo "Letal" Vázquez.

 The season consisted of eleven one-hour episodes.

 Unlike previous seasons, the castings were followed by Live Auditions held in Monterrey, Guadalajara, Mexico City and Ciudad Juárez, from which the first eight contestants were selected.
 The final five contestants, also known as "Secret Contestants", were invited to participate directly by the show's production.